mongodb/docs-mongodb-shell/source/includes/examples/ex-build-info-flag.rst

-You can check the build info of your ``mongosh`` binary with the ``--build-info`` flag.
-In your terminal or command shell, run the following command:
+You can check the build info of your ``mongosh`` binary by running the following from your terminal:

 .. code-block:: sh